cuppar/rtd/readme.md

   - All data storage uses only one local csv file, which can be switched between different machines by copying the csv file

 ---
+Interesting fact: I use RTD to complete the RTD tutorial, :)
 If you like my tutorial, don't forget to give me a star~
 ---